Photo by ClickerHappy / Pexels

 Consistency over intensity

 Ten minutes of English every day beats an hour once a week.
+Here's a sample daily English routine you can try.
 Young children learn through repeated, low-stakes exposure, not concentrated study sessions.

 Build English into your daily routine rather than creating a separate "English time" that feels like a lesson: